ahuraira/integrated-hr-recruitment-tracker/docs/04-User-Guides.md

 The **"Integrated HR Recruitment Tracker" Microsoft Teams site** is your new central hub.
 All the data and tools you need are available as tabs at the top of the main channel.

-*(Insert a screenshot of the Teams channel showing the tabs for MPR Tracker, Candidate Tracker, etc.)*

 *   **MPR Tracker Tab:** This is your master view of every hiring request in the company.
 You can see its current status, who it's assigned to, and all related details, including real-time KPI data.
 *   **Candidate Tracker Tab:** This is the master list of all candidates currently in the active pipeline.